-The District will also provide this training and orientation to all families who are participating in the specialized cohorts in English or Spanish.
+PUHSD will also provide this training and orientation to all families who are participating in the specialized cohorts in English or Spanish.
 Parents will be required to sign confirmation that they have read and reviewed the plan prior to the start of the specialized cohorts.
-The school will also provide a video on the website for parents to review the orientation and training at their convenience.
+A video will also be available on the website for parents to review the orientation and training at their convenience.